 - $10,000 Verdict.
 Plaintiff arrives at the hospital (Defendant) for carpal tunnel surgery.
 The plaintiff is intubated during the surgery.
 The plaintiff receives a burn on her trachea from a sterilization chemical that was not properly removed from the tube before being placed inside the plaintiff’s throat.
 The plaintiff alleges that due to the chemical burn she continues to suffer from a sore and inflamed throat.
 Plaintiff also alleges the defendant was negligent in the failure to properly rinse the chemical from the tube before the surgery.
 The defendant, while not denying the plaintiff being burned, disputes the allegations regarding the continued throat pain.
 The defendant testifies the plaintiff has a history of acid reflux and presents an otolaryngologist who testifies the plaintiff does not have residual problems and they are produced by the reflux.
 The jury reaches a verdict in favor of the plaintiff, awarding her only $10,000.

 - Defense Verdict.
 Plaintiff arrives at his primary care physician, complaining of shortness of breath and is advised to go to the emergency room.
 The physician diagnoses the plaintiff with possible pneumonia and contacts a doctor, the defendant.
 The doctor admits the plaintiff and prescribes him a respiratory treatment.
 The defendant then prescribes the plaintiff antibiotics and discharges him after seeing the plaintiff’s condition improve.
 The plaintiff’s condition worsens the following day and he returns to the hospital after being transported by paramedics.
 The plaintiff loses consciousness upon arriving to the hospital.
 The plaintiff is diagnosed with pneumonia caused by the microorganism, Klebsiella.
 He is placed on a respirator but does not regain consciousness.
 Upon the family’s request, the plaintiff is removed from the respirator.
 The plaintiff’s wife, acting as a representative of his estate, sues the hospital doctor and employer, alleging the defendants failed to properly diagnose her husband.
-Using a medical expert in internal medicine, she claims the prescribed antibiotic was not the effective choice for the plaintiff’s type of pneumonia and should not have been previously discharged by the hospital.
+Using a medical expert in internal medicine, she claims the prescribed antibiotic was not the effective choice for the plaintiff’s type of pneumonia and should not have been previously discharged from the hospital.
 The jury rendered in favor of the defense, stating the doctor and his employer were not negligent while treating the plaintiff.

 - $3.5 Million Verdict.
 Plaintiff undergoes a bypass procedure.
 During the procedure, complications arise, resulting in a spinal cord injury.
 The plaintiff experiences permanent lower extremity paralysis with loss of mobility.
 The plaintiff alleges the grafting technique used by the defendants was below the standard care requirement.
 Using a post-operative report of one of the defendants (a surgeon), she claims the paralysis was a result of massive blood loss caused by an oversized graft placed by the surgeons.
 Defendants, the surgeons and their employer, claim the reports submitted by the plaintiff were incorrect.
 The defendants claim that they are not liable for the plaintiff’s paralysis and indicate the grafting technique was appropriate for the surgery.
 They also deny blood loss caused the plaintiff’s paralysis, claiming the complication is a well-documented risk of clamping the aorta.
 The jury finds in favor of the plaintiff and awards her $3,557,398.
 (This case was reversed on appeal.
 See here and here.)